 Personally, however, I did not notice such problems.
 Granted, working in a warehouse is tough and repetitive work, and the pay could always be better.
 However, I don’t think conditions are worse at Amazon than than at let’s say Wal-Mart or other warehouses.
 Observing the people working during my tour, I did not notice any glum or worn-out people.
 My tour guides were quite cheerful and appeared happy with their jobs at both locations.
 The working pace also seems to be acceptable.
 All centers I visited were air-conditioned, and the guide in SAT2 noted that the Wal-Mart warehouse nearby is not.
 But then, I have never worked at Amazon, and my observations are only casual.
 At both locations they claimed that they have toilets within the warehouse that can be accessed without a security check.

 A brief glance at company review sites like Glassdoor or Kununu showed reasonably good reviews with 3.8 and 3.66 stars out of 5 respectively.
 While this does not put Amazon in the top 100, it is in my view a good rating.
-Of course it is a mix of warehouse workers and white-collar workers are often more satisfied than blue collar workers, but this is also true for other companies.
+Of course it is a mix of warehouse workers and white-collar workers, the latter of which are often more satisfied than blue collar workers, but this is also true for other companies.
 For comparison, at the time of this writing, Wal-Mart had 3.2 stars on Glassdoor, FedEx 3.7, UPS 3.4, United States Postal Service 3.0, Union Pacific 2.2, and DHL 3.7, to pick just a few logistic companies.
 Overall, I believe the negative press on the working conditions is exaggerated.

 While talking about fancy new things, I would also briefly like to mention Amazon Go.
 The largest online retailer Amazon goes brick-and-mortar.
 Amazon Go is a chain of convenience stores with 17 locations in the USA.
 The first one opened 2017, although only for Amazon employees as a beta-test.
 The general public can enter such stores since 2018 if they have the Amazon Go app installed.